Down (Fifth Harmony song): Background and reception

 The music video premiered on Fifth Harmony's Vevo channel on June 8, 2017.
-It was directed by James Larese and filmed at the Hollywood Premiere Motel located in the Hollywood Boulevard street in Los Angeles, California.
+It was directed by James Larese and filmed at the Hollywood Premiere Motel located on Hollywood Boulevard in Los Angeles, California.
 The video opens in the parking lot of a neon-lit motel around night time.
 Jauregui is in the driver's seat, adjusting her rear-view mirror.
 Each member steps out of a Dodge Durango.
 All of them are dressed in retro-style outfits and head towards a room individually.
-Four doors close simultaneously as the title of the song appears.
+The four doors close simultaneously as the title of the song appears.

-Jauregui is in a room as dim violet neon lights brightens it as an electric fan circulates air.
+Jauregui is in a room as dim violet neon lights brightens it and an electric fan circulates air.
 The scene is spliced with a scene where the group perform a choreographed dance in the parking lot of the motel with pinkish-violet stage lights in the ground.
 Jane is wearing a fur-style coat with glasses in her individual take.
 She sings next to a window where a red neon light streaks through the room.
-Jauregui is momentarily shown before Kordei's verse is heard.
+Jauregui is momentarily shown as she finishes the first chorus before Kordei's verse is heard.
 She wears a white and green outfit as she dances sensually through her room in a red setting.
 The light streaking is normal, compared to the other members.
 Close-up shots of her face are shown.
 Brooke then sings, in a bright yellow room.
 The scene shifts where they perform their dance routine in front of the parking lot, from the start of the video.
 Gucci Mane takes the next verse, rapping away from the group on the stairs of the motel wearing sunglasses.
 Quick takes of the group in a pool are also spliced in between.
 He also raps in front of a wall where four flamingos are seen as the camera pans upwards.
 The group sing together in the pool, where some of them hold on to one another.
 The video ends with the girls standing in front of the parking lot, where the chorus took place.